saharshxyz/tabsplit/README.md

 - [ ] Use consistent copy/naming across site (are we going by 'bill' or 'check' or what)
 - [ ] Create favicon/logo (Update OG image to use logo)
-- [ ] Add charts to split screen.
-One pie chart for how much each portion of the bill is and another for how much of the total each person has to pay (maybe used stacked pie chart)
 - [ ] Prevent zooming on input field on mobile
+- [ ] Fix `metadataBase` in `generateMetadata.ts`
+- [ ] Suggest the user reload manually instead of trying to reload via a button on the loading screen.

 Example: [Random bill](https://multisplit.saharsh.xyz/example)